 - peerTransfer: St. Gregory’s University has partnered with peerTransfer in order to streamline the process of international payments. peerTransfer allows you to pay securely from any country and any bank, generally in your home currency.
 By making your payment with peerTransfer you can:

 - Track your payments from start to finish

 - Save on bank fees and exchange rates

 - Contact their multilingual customer support team with any questions, day or night

 Before you pay, you will need to use your Campus Portal for Students account (Student Portal Account) to check the amount owed for your semester payment.
 Go to https://my.stgregorys.edu and click on student Portal Homepage to login to your portal account and then click on My Finances to check the amount owed for your semester of payment.
-You may also contact the office of the Director of International Students for a copy of the Tuition and Fee schedule.
+You may also contact the office of the Director of Admissions for the College of Arts & Sciences for a copy of the Tuition and Fee schedule.
 Then, go to: https://www.peertransfer.com/school/stgregorys to begin the payment process.
 Follow the directions to select the method of payment (bank transfer, credit or debit card), and select the currency you will be using to pay your bill.